bentlema/puppet-tutorial-pe/tutorial/06-Puppet-Code-Practice.md

       - some_other_class
 ```

-This would case the two classes to be declared for whatever level in the hierarchy
+This would cause the two classes to be declared for whatever level in the hierarchy
 they have been declared.
 For example, if you put this in a "node-level yaml" file,
 they would get declared for the corresponding node.
 If you put it in a yaml file
 for a specific OS, they would get declared only for systems running that particular OS.